d3soteric/ebb-flow-test/README.md

 the res_infra.json template is a skeleton to get you started with a test environment.
 It includes a VPC, IGW, routetable, route, subnets, security groups and EC2 instances.
 Note that one of the EC2 instances includes base64-encoded user data which is executed on startup.
 This updates the instance, installs pip and scapy.

-RDS, ES, S3, flow logs and a second, for example intentionally vulnerable test server are not included here, but using the skeleton provided can be built as needed and if desired.
+RDS, ES, S3, flow logs and an intentionally vulnerable test server are not included here, but using the skeleton provided can be built as needed and if desired.

 Depending on the tests desired to run, additional security group modifications may be required or desired.